 Seven manatee red tide survivors rehabilitated at Tampa’s Lowry Park Zoo’s will be returned to Florida waters on July 9.
-The Zoo’s David A. Straz Jr. Manatee Hospital is the only critical care facility to treat sea cows sick from red tide during this season’s bloom.
+The Zoo’s David A. Straz, Jr. Manatee Critical Care Center is the only critical care facility to treat sea cows sick from red tide during this season’s bloom.

 Largest Single Day Release Effort Planned For July 9

 TAMPA, Fla.
 (July 8, 2013) — Seven manatee red tide survivors rehabilitated at Tampa’s Lowry Park Zoo’s will be returned to Florida waters on July 9.
-The Zoo’s David A. Straz Jr. Manatee Hospital is the only critical care facility to treat sea cows sick from red tide during this season’s bloom.
+The Zoo’s David A. Straz, Jr. Manatee Critical Care Center is the only critical care facility to treat sea cows sick from red tide during this season’s bloom.

 To date, the Zoo has now taken in 321 manatees for critical care and rehabilitation since 1991 for a variety of severe illnesses and catastrophic injuries including boat strikes, cold stress, orphans, entanglement and red tide exposure.

 The Florida Fish and Wildlife Conservation Commission's Fish and Wildlife Research Institute (FWRI) is the lead on manatee rescues, assists in manatee releases, conducts applied research, and provides scientific information used to protect, conserve and manage Florida's marine resources.
 For more information, visit www.MyFWC.com or contact Kevin Baxter at (727) 502-4789.
 To report a dead or distressed manatee, call the FWC’s Wildlife Alert Hotline at 888-404-FWCC (3922), dial #FWC or *FWC on a cell phone, or email Tip@MyFWC.com.